CGNS/cgns.github.io/CGNS-ReST-site/source/standard/CGIO/CGNS_CGIO_links.rst

 :Modes:  `r w m`

 :Description:
-  Determines if the node indentified by :code:`id` in the database given by :code:`cgio_num` is a link or not.
-The function returns 0 if successfull, else an error code.
+  Determines if the node identified by :code:`id` in the database given by :code:`cgio_num` is a link or not.
+The function returns 0 if successful, else an error code.
 If this node is a link, then the total length of the linked-to file and node information is returned in :code:`link_len`.
 If the node is not a link, :code:`link_len` will be 0.

 cgio_link_size